Szar-S/MyGPT/README.md

 ## File Structure

 - `gpt.py` — Main script: model, training, and generation loop
-- `refresh.py` — Extracts text from PDFs/TXT and (re)trains the tokenizer
+- `refresh.py` — Extracts text from PDFs/TXT and (re)trains the tokenizer (uses ByteLevel for proper spacing)
 - `config.py` — Configuration dictionary for paths and hyperparameters
 - `forModel/` — Stores the trained model and tokenizer
 - `data/` — Place your source `.pdf` and `.txt` files here